JRMurr/JRMurr.github.io/data/blog/organizing-system-configs-with-nixos.md

 NixOS + Home Manager feels like something from the future (even though nix is like 20 years old....).
 The freedom you have to change and experiment is amazing.
 I didn't even go into some other awesome features like system rollback, distributed builds, and making your own configuration options.

-If you haven't given NixOS a shot you're missing out!
+If you want to give NixOS a shot I think [my config](https://github.com/JRMurr/NixOsConfig/tree/main) is hopefully easy to follow.
+Leave a comment if you want any help!